 “Informal care is absolutely essential,” says Richard Johnson, director of the Program on Retirement Policy at the Urban Institute, a Washington, D.C.-based think tank.
 “It's a lifeline for most older people with disabilities.
 They could not remain living in the community without help from their children.
 Even when people go into nursing homes or other types of residential care, their children by and large provide them with a lot of hands-on care.”

 But what if you don't have any kids?
-According to a report the Urban Institute released this week, one in five American women born after 1970 will have no children at all.
+According to a February 2016 report from the Urban Institute, one in five American women born after 1970 will have no children at all.
 This declining fertility rate, coupled with the rapid aging of the U.S. population, poses some tremendous challenges for the future.
 In 2010, there were seven potential caregivers for every person older than 80.
 By 2050, there will only be three.
 So the question is, who will take care of the tens of millions of elderly and disabled Americans who have no children?

 Johnson says that other family members play an important role.
 Siblings, nieces and nephews often step up to care for an older relative.
 Friends, too.
 Members of the LGBT community, for example, have long relied on extended family members and younger friends to provide informal care.

 Even neighbors can be a wonderful resource.
 The New York Times ran a story about an older single woman without children who recruited two friendly neighbors in her building to hold power of attorney over her long-term care.
 They won't be dressing and bathing her, but they can help make arrangements for paid home care or assisted living.